-Duckling is a speciality of the Seine valley around Rouen.
-It was one of the stars of the famous ‘Dinner of the Three Emperors’ when it was prepared Rouen style, caneton à la rouennaise with a red wine sauce made from duck livers, blood and juices from a duck carcass, squeezed in a duck press, invented by a man named Machenet in Paris in the early 1800s.
+Duckling, a speciality of the Seine valley around Rouen, was one of the stars of the famous ‘Dinner of the Three Emperors’.
+It was prepared Rouen style, caneton à la rouennaise, with a red wine sauce made from the roasted duck livers, blood and juices from a duck carcass which had been squeezed in a duck press, the invention of a man named Machenet in Paris in the early 1800s.

 Other names for the dish are canard au sang or caneton Tour d'Argent while the Michelin-starred Le Pressoir d’Argent in Bordeaux is named after one of the very few silver duck presses still in use.